USA – Yellowstone National Park in our RV

 We called ahead and ended up getting a really great RV site right on the edge of Yellowstone on the Idaho side (Pony Express RV Park).
 We got there way before the summer crowds and it was still snowing.
 This was an advantage and somewhat a disadvantage.
 We loved not having the crowds that are usually associated with Yellowstone, yet, it was pretty cold and luckily we planned on that and brought some winter gear to offset the snow and chill in the air.

 We love people and the interaction with people, however, during this time of year, we were very happy to avoid the crowds.
-We saw some magnificent creatures, such as the bison, elk, deer and even a really healthy coyote, which at first, we thought was a wolf.
+Seeing some magnificent creatures, such as the bison, elk, deer and even a really healthy coyote, which at first, we thought was a wolf, was a wonderful experience.

 We decided to introduce, “Dino” the dinosaur, as our mascot.
 He will be traveling with us everywhere and you will see him in most of our videos and pictures along the way.